Last updated: July 5, 2023

 Continue Your Journey

 The area surrounding Gress’s Meat Market was the center of Richland during the Manhattan Project.
 It still is today.
-Within a short walk are the CC Anderson Department Store (Things Worth Keeping), Richland Players Theater, alphabet homes, Richland Laundry, and the Dyer Building (Gallery at the Park).
+Within a short walk are the CC Anderson Department Store (Roma House), Richland Players Theater, alphabet homes, Richland Laundry, and the Dyer Building (Gallery at the Park).
 These structures were important shopping areas and community institutions during the project.
 Tour these sites or catch a play by the Richland Players to put yourself in the shoes of a worker who moved to this remote community for a top-secret wartime mission.